temporalio/sdk-python/README.md

 to `1` prior to running tests.

 Do not commit `poetry.lock` or `pyproject.toml` changes.
-To go back from this downgrade, restore both of those files and run `poetry install --no-root --all extras`.
+To go back from this downgrade, restore both of those files and run `poetry install --no-root --all-extras`.
+Make sure you `poe format` the results.

 For a less system-intrusive approach, you can (note this approach [may have a bug](https://github.com/temporalio/sdk-python/issues/543)):
 ```shell